Make-School-Courses/CS-2.1-Trees-Sorting/ReadMe.md

 -   Complete the technical article assignment with a 70% or higher
 -   If you are not passing any assignment you have a week to fix any errors and resubmit
 - You are allowed to submit assignments after the due date with instructor permission
+- You are allowed to drop one coding challenge or quiz

 ##  Information Resources